 house – day 92 – many small things

-Today is last day of Johnstones sale, so I popped over the water to one near our old house in Bow to buy a lot of paint (45 litres of white emulsion), tools and other decorating sundries.
+Today is last day of Johnstones sale, so I popped over the water (north bound) to the one near our old house in Bow to buy a lot of paint (45 litres of white emulsion), tools and other decorating sundries.
 I made a substantial saving on the normal price. – I wish I’d bought more.
 I crossed back over the river, picked Fiona up from the flat and we made our way to the house.

-Once there, I spent an hour or so going or so going through house with Fiona, she hasn’t seen it for a week and a lot has happened – and quite a few items need final decisions.
+Once there, I spent an hour or so going or so going through the house with Fiona, she hasn’t seen it for a week and a lot has happened – and quite a few items need final decisions.

 Fiona got started on working on the internal doors (again) and I modified the studwork in the shower room for the moved waste pipe.
 Next step – board what I can of the studwork.
 I’ll have to leave one panel off as the pipework for the shower mixer will also have to raised 130mm to allow for the raised shower tray.

-I bought a scoring tool for the waterproof Hardieboard we’re useing to back the tiling, but it’s pretty useless.
+I bought a scoring tool for the waterproof Hardieboard we’re using to back the tiling, but it’s pretty useless.
 According to the instructions I read yesterday, you merely score six times, bend the board and it snaps along the line.
 But it just won’t snap.
 It’s kind of difficult to get any purchase on some pieces as the off-cuts are very short, but it doesn’t work any better on longer pieces.
 When I finally managed to snap one, it broke unevenly and had to be trimmed with a saw.
 This stuff blunts normal saws very quickly.
 I’ll read the instructions again tomorrow (I read them online) and see if I’m missing anything.

 We were pretty hungry by now, so went for lunch at the marine hotel, I do like their colour scheme and think I will do something similar in the rear reception room.